gitlzzz/ATLAS/docs/source/input_active_learning.md

 ### Committee Evaluation Settings - `[committee_eval]`

-Settings for committee evaluation using multiple MACE models.
+Settings for committee evaluation using multiple MLIP models.

-- `committee_num_models`: (optional, int) Total number of MACE models in the committee.
+- `committee_num_models`: (optional, int) Total number of MLIP models in the committee.
   - Default is `4`.

-- `openmp_threads`: (optional, int) Number of OpenMP threads for MACE CPU evaluation.
+- `openmp_threads`: (optional, int) Number of OpenMP threads for MLIP CPU evaluation.
   - Default is `24`.

 - `ignore_container`: (optional, bool) Whether to ignore container settings for committee evaluation.